Bicycle Commuting Reimbursements No Longer Excluded from Employees’ Income but Still Deductible by Employers

 - The instructions for Form 941-X, Adjusted Employer's Quarterly Federal Tax Return or Claim for Refund

-Qualified Moving Expenses Reimbursements No Longer Excluded from Employees’ Income Except for Certain Members of the Armed Forces
+Qualified Moving Expenses Reimbursements No Longer Excluded from Employees’ Income, with Two Exceptions

 For 2018 through 2025, employers must include moving expense reimbursements in employees’ wages.
 The new tax law suspends the exclusion for qualified moving expense reimbursements.